timharek/everyday-privacy/report.md

 On both Facebook and Snapchat you are able to configure your advertisement settings.
 On Snapchat the settings are presented as how their partners can use information about you, both on and off Snapchat, they also have a separate setting where you are able to toggle different interests, so that Snapchat can serve you more personalised content and advertisements.
-On Facebook's products , the settings are presented with _"common questions"_ as the introduction, which resolves about **"Does Facebook sell my data"**, other than that you are able to manage how your data is being used for advertisements.
+On Facebook's products , the settings are presented with _"common questions"_ as the introduction, which resolves about **"Does Facebook sell my data?"**, other than that you are able to manage how your data is being used for advertisements.
 For Instagram, the settings are nearly identical to the ones on Facebook, but you are not given the option to limit advertisements off Instagram based on your data, which you are able to do on Facebook.

-For all services, you are able to request your data to be downloaded in a human-readable format.
+For all services, you are able to request your data to be downloaded in a human-readable format, like HTML.

 #### Deleting your account

 In order to delete your accounts, the steps for each service varies.
-For Snapchat and Instagram you cannot delete you account from the apps, but for Snapchat you can find the instructions from the app, which will take you to the correct web-page.
-But on Instagram's app there is no mention of the step, you either have to look it up online or login on their website.
+For Snapchat and Instagram you cannot delete you account from the apps, but for Snapchat you can find the instructions via the app, which will take you to the correct web-page.
+But on Instagram's app there is no mention of the step, you either have to look it up online or login on via their website.
 For Facebook, you are able to delete your account via the browser or mobile app.
 Unexpectedly, both Facebook's and Instagram's guides suggest you download your data before deleting your account, which Snapchat does not mention at all.
 Also, it is not possible to delete your Messenger account without deleting your Facebook account.
 However, it is possible to deactivate your Facebook profile and still use Messenger, but it is not possible to have a Messenger account without an associated Facebook account.